nsaikiran/impression/_drafts/How-I-setup-this-Blog.md

 Then I chose a Jekyll theme.
 I created a [repository][blog-repo] for my blog.
 And pushed all the code to a specially named branch called `gh-pages` .
 I can access my blog from `https://nsaikiran.github.io/blog`.

-During customization I faced many issues as I'm new to Jekyll and using Github project site.
-There was an issue with generating URLs.
-Because my blog doesn't live at root (https://nsaikiran.github.io), rather it will be in sub-directory of root (https://nsaikiran.github.io/blog).

 ### Useful references
 1. Go through the [Jekyll doc][Link to Jekyll doc]
 2. [clarification about site.baseurl][Link to url clarification].
 3. Proper configurations [Configuring Jekyll for User and Project GitHub Pages][Configuring Jekyll for User and Project GitHub Pages]
 4. [Absolute vs. Relative Paths/Links][Absolute vs. Relative Paths/Links].

+I'm new to Jekyll and using Github project site.
+There was an issue with generating URLs.
+Because my blog doesn't live at root (https://nsaikiran.github.io), rather it will be in sub-directory of root (https://nsaikiran.github.io/blog).

-In `_config.yml` we can set `url`,`baseurl`, we use these variables to generate links, so these should be properly set.
+In `_config.yml` we can set `url` and `baseurl` with other variables.
+We use these variables to generate URLs/links, so these should be configured properly.
+The above links helped me setting up the site properly as well as customizing it.

-If you are checking your site locally with `jekyll serve`, url will set to "http://localhost:4000", overriding the value we set.
+You can check your site locally with `jekyll serve`.
+Then the `url` will set to `http://localhost:4000`, overriding the value we set.

+If you want to avoid the confusion in using and not using `baseurl`.
+Unset the `baseurl`.
+And instead of `site.url` use `site.github.url` which will be set to `https://*your-account*.github.io/*repository-name*` while in Github environment.
-You may use `site.github.url` which will be available while in Github environment, for more info Refer [Project Page URL Structure][Project Page URL Structure].
+For more information refer [Project Page URL Structure][Project Page URL Structure].

 In my case `site.github.url` was set to `https://nsaikiran.github.io/blog`.
 And you don't need to set `site.baseurl`.